 the Committee or its Administrator must certify in writing that the proposed work qualifies as an emergency project using the WPA Emergency Certification Form.
 If the work is initially certified by the Administrator, a majority of the Committee must certify the work as an emergency project at the next regularly scheduled meeting of the Committee or a duly posted special meeting of the Committee called for this purpose;

 the work is performed pursuant to the certification and only for the purposes and duration necessary to abate the emergency.
-The time limit for performance of the emergency work shall not exceed 30 days (or 60 days for Immediate Response Actions approved by the Bureau of Waste Site Cleanup of the Massachusetts Department of Environmental Protection under the Massachusetts Contingency Plan;) from the date of emergency certification by the Committee;
+The time limit for performance of the emergency work shall not exceed 30 days (or 60 days for Immediate Response Actions approved by the Bureau of Waste Site Cleanup of the Massachusetts Department of Environmental Protection under the Massachusetts Contingency Plan) from the date of emergency certification by the Committee;

 an emergency certification shall be issued only for the protection of public health and safety or for the protection of Bylaw Resource Areas; and